senlin/so-clean-up-wp-seo/readme.txt

 * hide the SEO Score, Title and Meta description admin columns on the Posts/Pages screens; Focus keyword column can be hidden too
 * hide the SEO Score admin column on taxonomies (added to v3.1 of Yoast SEO plugin)
 * hide the ad for the premium version in the help center or hide the whole help center (added to v3.2 of Yoast SEO plugin)
-* hide the red star behind the "Go Premium" submenu text (added to v3.6 of Yoast plugin)
+* hide the red star behind the "Go Premium" submenu text (added to v3.6 of Yoast plugin and changed again with v3.7)
 * remove the Yoast SEO widget from the WordPress Dashboard

 We support this plugin exclusively through [Github](https://github.com/senlin/so-clean-up-wp-seo/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.